-As our family has jumped into a cleaner lifestyle, I thought it would be fun to start a weekly series so I can share about the things we have learned and the changes we have experienced.
-Today I am sharing all about five benefits of charcoal for your skin, but in the coming weeks, I am going to share about the switch we made to cast iron pans, how we are tackling healthier meals and even the way we have been able to rid our home of unhealthy and toxic products.
+As our family has jumped into cultivating a low-tox lifestyle, I thought it would be fun to start a weekly series so I can share the things we have learned and the changes we have experienced.
+Today I am sharing all about the five benefits of charcoal for healthier skin, but in the coming weeks, I am going to share about the switch we made to cast iron pans, how we are tackling healthier meals, and even the way we have been able to rid our home of unhealthy and toxic products.

 So, let’s chat skin.
-After having our fifth cub, I noticed a shift in mine thanks to the shift in hormones.
+After baby number five, I noticed a shift in mine thanks to the shift in hormones.
 I would experience awful breakouts during my monthly cycle, I noticed my skin was a touch oilier than I was used to and it was a bit disheartening.
-I expect the occasional “Karen” every now and then, but at my age, I didn’t want to feel like I was reliving my teen years all over again, you know?
+I expect the occasional blemish every now and then, but at my age, I didn’t want to feel like I was reliving my teen years all over again, you know?
 It wasn’t until I had been introduced to charcoal that I really saw a change for the better.

 Back in October of last year, after we had started ditching products for clean ones, I began using a charcoal soap bar for my face wash with no other products.
 I was also trying to eliminate other health ailments that were lingering and I wanted to make sure that I reduced any and all toxic ingredients in anything and everything that I could.
 Tossing everything out, it was just this charcoal soap bar that I began using and over the course of a few weeks, I was pleasantly surprised by how much better my skin felt.